MacMeDan/macmedan.github.io/about.md

 title: About
 permalink: /about/
 ---
+Override Func, just past default.

 Dan Leonard
-Basic: iOS Developer, Swift on Lunix, Open Source -> JSQMessagesViewController, Twitter nut, Motorcycles.
+: iOS Developer, Swift on Lunix, Open Source -> JSQMessagesViewController, Twitter nut, Motorcycles.
 Cant stop learning till he knows it all.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)